An All-In-One Welder/Generator for Powering Jobsite Tools

 Your goal is to complete jobs as quickly and efficiently as possible.
 Contractors and work truck operators don’t want to bring the entire shop to the jobsite, so it’s a matter of having the right tools on hand that provide versatility to get a wide range of jobs done.

-Because tools are powered in various ways — electricity, air power or batteries — you need the ability for each option.
+Because tools are powered in various ways — electricity, compressed air or batteries — you need the ability for each option.
 And on some sites, a generator may be the only way to power tools if electricity is not yet available.

 Having a separate generator and air compressor on a service truck to meet these needs means double the maintenance requirements — not to mention the additional space and weight on the truck.

 Using an all-in-one solution saves space, weight and costs.
-Engine-driven options can meet a wide range of needs, offering an air compressor, generator power, battery charging/crank assist and stick welding — all in one compact machine.
+Engine-driven options can meet a wide range of needs, offering an air compressor, generator power, battery charging/crank assist and welding — all in one compact machine.

 Space and weight savings